The Maier Museum of Art

 Regionalism

 Regionalism was also philosophically related to the Ashcan School and arose in the 1930s.
 Rejecting abstraction, Regionalists were especially devoted to capturing scenes of rural life.
 They felt the places and people of America’s heartland truly captured the American spirit.
 Their outlook has often been linked to the country’s isolationism between World War I and World War II.
 Thomas Hart Benton was the most vocal proponent of Regionalism, and his painting Preparing the Bill illustrates a distinctly American scene.
-The image is an example of narrative art, inviting students to “read” the visual text to determine character, setting and plot.
+The image is an example of narrative art, inviting students to “read” the visual text to summarize character, setting and plot, and apply visual literacy skills such as using context, inference and prediction.

 Mixed Media and Contemporary African American Art